TapanSoni/CybersecurityDiscord2020CTF/README.md

 But all in all, I really had fun making this CTF and I think this was something that was needed for the club and the students.
 The whole COVID-19 situtation has made 2020 miserable and I think people wanted something fun to work on with others.

+I hope you had fun playing this CTF.

 [Back to the top](#rowan-universitys-cybersecurity-club-2020-discord-ctf)